-Brexit does concern us, but we’ve overcome many challenges in ou
+Brexit does concern us, but we’ve overcome many challenges

 Part of this article featured in The Irish Times

 AVA Systems is an audio-visual and acoustic engineering services company based in Sligo, run by Odilon Hunt and her husband Brian.
 They started the company 24 years ago, after returning from more than a decade living in London.